What you will need to submit

 Review and program placement

 - To ensure a high-quality conference, all submissions will be assessed by the conference chair/editor for technical merit and suitability of content

 - Conference chairs/editors reserve the right to reject for presentation any paper that does not meet content or presentation expectations

-- Final placement in an oral or poster session is subject to chairs' discretion
+- Final placement in an oral or poster session is subject to chair discretion

-- Only papers, presentations, and posters presented at the conference and received according to publication guidelines and due dates will be published in the conference Proceedings of SPIE in the SPIE Digital Library
+- Only manuscripts, presentations, and posters presented at the conference and received according to publication guidelines and due dates will be published in the Proceedings of SPIE in the SPIE Digital Library

-- SPIE partners with relevant scientific databases to enable researchers to find the papers in the Proceedings of SPIE easily.
+- SPIE partners with relevant scientific databases and indexes to enable researchers to easily find papers published in the Proceedings of SPIE.
 The databases that abstract and index these papers include Astrophysical Data System (ADS), Ei Compendex, CrossRef, Google Scholar, Inspec, Scopus, and Web of Science.

-- More publication information is available in the SPIE Digital Library.
+- More publication information available in the SPIE Digital Library